volkamerlab/teachopencadd/teachopencadd/talktorials/T019_md_simulation/README.md

 This talktorial was designed to be used with [Google Colab](https://colab.research.google.com/github/volkamerlab/teachopencadd/blob/1bd7cb0c9f6379aebc0c1a0b1c7413685910cffa/teachopencadd/talktorials/019_md_simulation/talktorial.ipynb).
 It is also possible to use it on a local computer.
 However, performing the molecular dynamics simulation may take a considerably long time if no GPU is available.

+Also, note that this talktorial **will not run on Windows** for the time being.

 ## Aim of this talktorial